Awethon/awethon.github.io/content/posts/scala-wrappers.md

 ---

 This article is made to overview different approaches to make wrappers in Scala.
-Wrapper pattern is useful when you need add additional logic to methods of a class: logging, metering, tracing, timeouts, retries.
+Wrapper pattern is useful for adding extra logic to methods of a class: logging, metering, tracing, timeouts, retries.
 It helps to keep code clean and focused on business logic.
 Scala is a great language and provides many ways to create wrappers.
 Maybe even too many.

 I decided to create this article because it seems that there's no consensus among Scala developers on how to write them and no clear understanding of downsides and limitations.

-In this article I'm going to review the following ways: Trait mixin, Classic wrapper class, and Tofu Mid.

 {{< table_of_contents >}}

 ## Trait mixin

+One of the possible ways to create a wrapper is trait mixin technique.

 Let's introduce a simple trait to start with:
 {{< highlight scala >}}